tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Supported skipping the corrupted data and continuing to parse when a binlog is corrupted.
 If the source instance and binlog are both damaged, this feature helps restore data from the replica database for use as much as possible.
 - Supported syncing data from non-GTID to GTID mode.
 - Supported querying the "user thread memory usage" by executing the `show full processlist` statement.
-- Supported [quick column adding](https://intl.cloud.tencent.com/document/product/236/35990) for tables.
-This feature does not replicate the data or use disk capacity/IO, and can implement changes in real time during peak hours.
+- Supported [quick column adding](https://intl.cloud.tencent.com/document/product/236/35988) for tables.
+This feature does not replicate the data or use disk space/IO and can implement changes during peak hours.
 - Supported persistent auto-increment values.

 #### Bug fixes
-- Fixed the issue where replication would be interrupted if the column name in a `GRANT` statement contained reserved words.
+- Fixed the error where replication would be interrupted if the column name in a `GRANT` statement contained reserved words.
-- Fixed the issue where SQL execution efficiency dropped when reverse scan was performed on a partitioned table.
+- Fixed the error where SQL execution efficiency dropped when reverse scan was performed on a partitioned table.
-- Fixed the issue where the query result had an exception due to data inconsistency when using virtual column index and primary key.
+- Fixed the error where the query result had an exception due to data inconsistency when using virtual column index and primary key.
-- Fixed the issue where data was missing due to InnoDB primary key range queries.
+- Fixed the error where data was missing due to InnoDB primary key range queries.
-- Fixed the issue where the system crashed when a DDL statement was executed for a table with spatial indexes.
+- Fixed the error where the system crashed when a DDL statement was executed for a table with spatial indexes.
-- Fixed the issue where source-replica disconnection occurred when the binlog size was too large and the file length in the heartbeat information exceeded the limit.
+- Fixed the error where source/replica disconnection occurred when the binlog size was too large and the file length in the heartbeat information exceeded the limit.
-- Fixed the issue where other events could not be executed as scheduled when an event was deleted.
+- Fixed the error where other events could not be executed as scheduled when an event was deleted.
-- Fixed the issue where the aggregate query result was incorrect.
+- Fixed the error where the aggregate query result was incorrect.

 ### 20190615
 #### New features